datacarpentry/rr-organization1/01-file-organization-instructors.md

 3. But, for sharing data, and writing scripts that evaluate (or analyze) data in files automatically, files need to be structured, organized, and methodically named.
 4. They also need to be organized and structured -- for one's mental sanity, and of course -- reproducibility!
-5. This can take some forethought
+  1. This process can take some forethought
     * either because you are lucky enough to be starting from scratch OR
     * because you are trying to standardize an existing set of data files.

 #### Slide 4
 1. Consider the data-life-cycle.
-To conceptualize this, think of inputs (your raw data), and outputs.
+To conceptualize this, think of **inputs** (your raw data), and **outputs.**
 2. Your data life cycle can help you figure out how to store your raw data, your iterative analyses, and output like posters, manuscripts, and reports in a way that helps you keep track, now-and-in-the-future.

 #### Slide 5